 It is important, as with any way of eating, to combine intermittent fasting with exercise, good sleep, and a healthy eating regime.

-Fasting is often seen as controversial due to the impact it can have on hormones and regular eating patterns.
+Fasting is often seen as controversial due to the impact it can have on hormone levels and regular eating patterns.

-This is a “restrictive diet” and so can exacerbate unhealthy eating patterns.
-I don't recomment you try this way of eating if you have a history of disordered eating such as emotional eating, binge eating, and eating disorders.
+This is a “restrictive diet” in that you o and so can exacerbate unhealthy eating patterns.
+I don’t recommend you try this way of eating if you have a history of disordered eating such as emotional eating, binge eating, and eating disorders.

 It is also important when you are eating not to see this time as an opportunity to binge on unhealthy foods.
+Although this way of eating is not about calorie intake you still need to consider where your calories are coming from and that your not eating more than you should during your eating window.
 Eat healthy whole foods in normal size portions.

-Due to the effect intermittent fasting can have on hormones I would suggest if you are trying to conceive or have a history of metabolic disorders you should consult a doctor before undertaking an eating pattern such as this.
+Due to hormonal changes that can take place during intermittent fasting I would suggest if you are trying to conceive or have a history of metabolic disorders you should consult a doctor before undertaking an eating pattern such as this.

 - Setting a routine by first trying 12 hours daily